3saster/fullscrn_huds/readme.txt

 > Version 5.2.0 (xx xx, 2024)
-  [ALL] Stats: Added option to position next to statusbar (code by scar45) [ALL] Stats: Hours in time widget only shown when needed [DOOM] Fix for broken compatibility mode (MD5 checksums) support in GZDoom v4.11.0 and newer.
+  [ALL] Stats: Added option to position next to statusbar (code by scar45) [ALL] Stats: Hours in time widget only shown when needed [DOOM] Fix for broken compatibility mode (MD5 hashes) support in GZDoom v4.11.0 and newer.
          This restores support for the Neural Upscale Pack and many other PWADs which required compatibility fixes.
-Many thanks to Blue Shadow for the necessary code change!
+Many thanks to AFADoomer and Blue Shadow for the code update!
   [DOOM] Non-split status bar: Fix for STARMS shown in (Alt-)DM [DOOM] Split status bar: Support for widescreen bars; currently supports
-                           - Doom II In City Only
-                           - Simulacrum
-                           - Spectrum Descent
-  [HEXEN] Compatibility with "Hexen Rebalanced" and "Tempered Arms" (code by Delfino Furioso)
+                           Doom II In City Only, Simulacrum, Spectrum Descent [HEXEN] Compatibility with "Hexen Rebalanced" and "Tempered Arms" (code by Delfino Furioso)

 > Version 5.1.11 (Jun 7, 2022)